LaranIkal/CreateXSLTfileFromXMLfile/README.md

 The process extracts the data from the xml file and gets the csv output file by using the xslt file and the xslt processor written in Java.
+To create the Java xslt processor I took ideas from: https://gist.github.com/serge1/9307868

 Getting started: